Travel Therapy

 4

-Travel becomes intentional.
-Instead of escaping, you begin running small, real-life experiments — trying on new ways of living, working, and relating.
+Here is where you start your intentional travel.
+You begin running small, real-life experiments — trying on new ways of living, working, and relating with yourself and others.

 Reflect